Your Impact Is HUGE

-To a certain extent, nature is inherently capable of “self-cleaning.”
+To a great extent, nature is inherently “self-cleaning.”

-Inside, there’s no UV light or ozone, and buildings cannot get wet.
+Inside, there’s no UV light or ozone, and buildings cannot tolerate being wet.
 Air is perpetually trapped in modern buildings.

-The microbes and fungal spores that come inside daily — each time we open a door — accumulate over time, unopposed.
+The microbes and fungal spores that come inside daily — each time we open a door — are trapped.
+They accumulate over time, unopposed.
 Moisture intrusion often occurs unstopped.
 Mold’s spores and VOCs are released and build up over time.
-Chemical toxins from our products also accumulate in our trapped-air spaces.
+Chemical toxins become concentrated in our spaces.

 Why Invite Risk?

-A more cluttered environment also means we are less able to visually see the health problems with our buildings.
+A cluttered environment also means we are less able see the health problems with our buildings.

 A New, Clean Path

-Beautiful, clean practices can benefit you throughout your health journey, making life easier and more enjoyable along the way.
+Beautiful, clean practices can benefit you throughout your health journey.

-You may be surprised how much cleaning can help your immediate health – even in a ‘sick building’ situation.
+You may be surprised how much cleaning can help your immediate health – even in a sick building.

-Just a 15% improvement in your daily exposure could noticeably improve how you feel each day — and set the stage for faster progress in your health recovery?
+Imagine — could even a 15% improvement in your daily exposure to irritants and toxins noticeably improve how you feel each day — and set the stage for faster progress in your health recovery?

 Buildings Are “High Maintenance”